CJP-Whitt/LED_Cube_V1/README.md

 Also the LED Cube is just cool.
 With a good understanding of hardware and coding you can do a lot of things with 54 individually addressable LEDs.

+Fusion 360 Dynamic Link to CAD --> https://a360.co/2GVcFAf

-Due to lack of documentation on my parts I don't have any pictures of the build process but you should be able to tell from the final product that it was not easy.
+Due to lack of documentation on my part I don't have any pictures of the build process but you should be able to tell from the final product that it was not easy.

 ## Build
 Here is a pic of the final product